KMOX: Early years

 KMOX was started in the early 1920s by a group of businessmen who formed a company known as "The Voice of St. Louis, Inc." The station's owners wanted the call sign KVSL, for "Voice of St. Louis".
-The owners also applied for KMO, with MO the abbreviation for Missouri, but those call letters had been in use by another station since 1922, KMO (now KKMO) in Tacoma, Washington.
+The owners also applied for KMO, with MO the abbreviation for Missouri, but those call letters had been in use since 1922 by another radio station in Tacoma, Washington.
 KMOX signed on the air on December 24, 1925.
 The "X" was added because the starting date was Christmas Eve, thus shortened with the common abbreviation of Christmas to represent Xmas Eve.